PradyunHebbar/jetclassroot2hdf5/README.md

-# JetClass Dataset Files converter .root to .h5
+# JetClass Dataset Converter (.root to .h5)

-This project contains a Python script for converting the JetClass dataset from .root format to .h5 format, making it suitable for neural network model training.
+This project contains Python scripts for converting the JetClass dataset from .root format to .h5 format, making it suitable for neural network model training.

 ## Description

-The JetClass dataset is a large-scale dataset for deep learning in jet physics(https://zenodo.org/records/6619768).
+The JetClass dataset is a large-scale dataset for deep learning in jet physics ([Zenodo link](https://zenodo.org/records/6619768)).
 This script allows users to convert the original .root files into .h5 files, with options to select specific signal events, specify the number of files to process, and control the maximum number of particles per event.

 ## Features